We took an exclusive ride in a flying car

 She threw her arms up in celebration.
 We all cheered.

-"The joystick is so intuitive, but it's not the most comfortable thing I've ever sat in," she would tell me later of the driver's seat.
+"The joystick is so intuitive, but it's not the most comfortable thing I've ever sat in," she told me later of the driver's seat.
 "You definitely feel the vibrations."

 Flyer makes it easy to hover in place even when a human pilot isn't touching the controls.
 There are no complex controls, or instruments clusters or screens to monitor.
 The Kitty Hawk team tested everything from a steering wheel to video game controllers and boat throttles to find a design people would feel most comfortable using.